carrotquest/android-sdk/README.md

 ## User authorization

 In case your application has user authorization, you might want to send user id to Dashly.
 There are two ways of authorization: send userAuthKey directly, send hash generated at your backend.
+In the callback upon successful login, the value of the 'dashly_id' property will be returned.

 1. Send userAuthKey directly